 - Never bring any type of weapon or firearm to the Premises.

-- Always report all accidents and near misses per the Company Injury Reporting Policy.
+- Always report all accidents and near misses per the Clients Injury Reporting Policy.

-- Always report unsafe working conditions to your Company representative.
+- Always report unsafe working conditions to the Client and your Company representative.

-Based on guidance from the U.S. Centers for Disease Control and Prevention, Staffing Solutions Enterprises recommends that employees
+Guidance from the U.S. Centers for Disease Control and Prevention

 FMLA (Family Medical Leave Act)